Do MLLMs Really Understand the Charts?: ChartVRBench Benchmark Details

 \subsection{Data topics and Chart Examples}

-To ensure the breadth relevance of \textit{CRBench}, the data generation process samples from a diverse set of 38 distinct topics, span a wide range of domains including finance, healthcare, technology, and social sciences, guaranteeing that the charts cover a variety of contexts and narratives.
-Furthermore, to robustly evaluate a model's visual reasoning capabilities across different graphical representations, CRBench incorporates seven primary chart types.
+To ensure the breadth relevance of \textit{ChartVRBench}, the synthetic data generation process samples from a diverse set of 38 distinct topics, as shown in Table~\ref{table:topics} guaranteeing that the charts cover a variety of contexts and narratives.
+Furthermore, to robustly evaluate a model's visual reasoning capabilities across different graphical representations, ChartVRBench incorporates seven primary chart types.
 Figure~\ref{synthetic} provides a representative example for each of these types, showcasing the visual diversity and complexity present in our benchmark.